adrianyau/Final-Capstone-Project/README.md

 - Let go of underperforming employees
 - Opportunities internal promotions for existing employees
 - Find employees that align with organization's cultural fit

+This is important to Human Resources because it is a metric that provides insight on how well does an organization retain their workforce.
+Trends of attrition are defined, measured, and reviewed on the following factors:
+- Low Compensation
+- Poor Recognition
+- Lack of Career Growth
+- High Levels of Stress

 Inspired by her intrigue and passion, I have downloaded a dataset from Kaggle that contains information about HR Analytics.
 I wanted to explore: